dancing-amigo/Website/content/weekly-memo/en/information-secrecy-and-disclosure.md

 # Information Secrecy and Disclosure

-*—The Cosmos Within and the Choice to Expand It Together—*

 We’ve spoken before about how our brain constitutes a kind of personal universe—a cosmos—shaped by the information we gather throughout our lives.
 Each individual lives in a vast external universe, yet constructs an internal model of it: a subjective, smaller universe based on experience, learning, and thought.
 Information, therefore, becomes the matter with which our internal cosmos is expanded.
 From this perspective, more information equates to a broader universe, and thus, a higher potential for understanding and action.

 This leads us to a natural question: if expanding one’s cosmos is beneficial, what role does information sharing play in our interactions with others—be it individuals, organizations, or society as a whole?
 Should we share what we know, or keep it to ourselves?